 The Waitaki Community Plan (WCP) gives people general information about Council's plans, activities, projects and services for the next 10 years.
 It also gives detailed information about any activities, projects and services planned for the next 3 years.
-The WCP shows the expected cost of those activities, projects and services and services and services and explains how they will be paid for.
+The WCP shows the expected cost of those activities, projects and services and explains how they will be paid for.
 It also includes a number of statutory policies.